 - In a large bowl, combine flour, brown sugar, baking powder, baking soda, ginger, cinnamon, nutmeg, and cloves

-- Add cooled molasses / butter mixture and the beaten egg
+- Add cooled molasses / butter mixture and the beaten egg to the flour mixture

 - Mix well.
 Dough will be crumbly